-Durham University: The University is already too large and must not expand any further.
+The University is very much a mixed blessing.
+I celebrate having a world-class university in Durham, with several departments in the top ten world wide.
+I welcome the diversity and the cultural life it brings.
+However, it is already too large and must not expand any further.
 Achieving this is not going to be easy, but that is no reason not to try.
 The increased marketisation of the University means it has turned its attention to attracting as many undergraduates as possible, and its corporate offer has changed from providing the best education possible to turning out graduates who can command the highest salaries.
-Fortunately not all of the University lecturers see it that way, quite the opposite.
+This approach has its critics, both within the University and outside it.